Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newConfirmedCoinsTransactionsAndEachConfirmation"></a>
 # **newConfirmedCoinsTransactionsAndEachConfirmation**
-> NewConfirmedCoinsTransactionsAndEachConfirmationResponse newConfirmedCoinsTransactionsAndEachConfirmation(blockchain, network, context, newConfirmedCoinsTransactionsAndEachConfirmationRequestBody)
+> NewConfirmedCoinsTransactionsAndEachConfirmationR newConfirmedCoinsTransactionsAndEachConfirmation(blockchain, network, context, newConfirmedCoinsTransactionsAndEachConfirmationRB)

 New confirmed coins transactions and each confirmation